 My first raft trip was pretty rough.
 I didn’t bring chapstick so my lips looked like cracked cement by the end of the trip.
 They hurt even worse.
-To spare you all the confusion, anxiety and yes, pain, here are some things I’ve learned to bring that tend to always come in handy when packing for a rafting trip.
+To spare you all the confusion, anxiety and yes, pain, here are some things I’ve learned to bring that tend to always come in handy when packing for a raft trip.

 1. Good River Shoes

 The cheap slip on things and flip flops just don’t cut it when it comes to walking on slippery river rocks.
 My advice: Spend the bucks and invest in sturdy river shoes with a good tread.
 Chaco, Teva, and Keen get the job done.

 Sun, sand, and constant wet to dry to wet really do a number on your skin.
 Having some GOOD lotion handy in your overnight bag fixes the dry situation, soothes sunburned skin, and conveniently freshens up that river musk at the end of the day.
 Don’t forget sunscreen, chapstick and aloe gel (in case you do get sunburned!)

 3. Extra Plastic Bag for Wet Clothes